-Policy Objective Indicator Target Trigger Possible remedial actions % of planning applications granted contrary 0% to policy.
-30% of applications granted contrary to policy H8: Accommodation for Gypsies, Travellers and travelling show people с Net additional pitches / sites delivered.
+Policy Objective Indicator 1 Target Trigger Possible remedial actions % of planning applications granted contrary 0% to policy. ı 30% of applications granted contrary to policy H8: Accommodation for Gypsies, 3 Travellers and travelling show beoble σ.
+Net additional pitches / sites delivered.
 3 pitches Target date to be established through preparation of DPD.
-Review and address reasons for lack of progress with DPD.
+Target date to be established Review and address reasons for lack of progress with through preparation of DPD.
 Delivery of transit site 1 transit site Target date to be established through preparation of DPD.
-Work with partners, developers and land owners through the developer forum and growth delivery group to understand barriers to delivery of pitches Number of Travelling Show People plots delivered.
-Increase and transit site.
+Target date to be established Work with partners, developers and land owners through preparation of DPD. through the developer forum and growth delivery group to understand barriers to delivery of pitches Number of Travelling Show People plots Increase delivered. and transit site.
 Review relevant applications to establish reasons Progress towards adoption of DPD: Identified dates for key stages Substantial delay at key stages Substantial delay at key stages non-compliance with policy did not result in refusal.
-Reg 18 consultation Reg 19 consultation Submission to SoS Examination Adoption % of planning applications granted contrary 0% to policy.
+Reg 18 consultation Reg 19 consultation Submission to SoS Examination • Adoption % of planning applications granted contrary 0% to policy.
 30% of applications granted contrary to policy Policy E1: Enabling economic development 1 and 2 % of planning applications granted contrary 0% to policy.
 30% of applications granted contrary to policy Work with partners, developers and land owners through the developer forum and growth delivery group to understand barriers to delivery of economic development site.
 Review relevant applications to establish reasons non-compliance with policy did not result in refusal.
 Development of further supplementary guidance.
 Policy E2: Sites allocated as new 1 and 2 employment areas 1 and 2 Progress with delivery of identified sites.
-Key stages: Progress as per identified timetable Substantial delay to timetable Progress as per identified timetable Substantial delay to timetable Work with partners, developers and land owners through the developer forum and growth delivery group to understand barriers to development of EIA Screening (if required) identified sites.
+R Key stages: Progress as per identified timetable Substantial delay to timetable Progress as per identified timetable.
+Substantial delay to timetable Work with partners, developers and land owners through the developer forum and growth delivery arms in developer to develope and partiers to development of EIA Screening (if required) graph to an accessing samples to accession and a sites.
 Submission of application Development of further supplementary guidance.
 Determination of application Seek additional gap funding.
 Agreement of s106 Partial review of local plan.
 Approval of Reserved Matters